 HVA90 Insulation tester

-The HVA90 insulation tester by b2hv is a portable 0.1 Hz VLF cable test system for the testing of medium voltage cables.
+The HVA90 insulation tester by b2 electronics is a portable 0.1 Hz VLF cable test system for the testing of medium voltage cables.

 With its weight of 127 kg the hipot tester provides an excellent power-to-weight-ratio.